“A cool, colourful city base with friendly service and a central location”

 Babysitting can be arranged on request.

-Dyrehaven, just outside Copenhagen is an 'animal garden', with deer & rabbits roaming free and you can walk amongst them
+Dyrehaven, just outside Copenhagen is an 'animal garden', where you can walk amongst deer and rabbits roaming free.